When in Doubt, Sit Out

 Back-to-School Concussion Tips for Parents

 The start of the school year brings a return to sports for many students.
 This can also mean the return of concussion risk in nearly all sports, not just those considered high contact, like football.
-Aaron Karlin, MD, pediatric sports medicine specialist and Director of the Concussion Management Program at Ochsner Health System recommends appropriate protective gear for each sport; baseline testing for all student-athletes; prompt, proper treatment for any student who shows signs of a possible concussion; and allowing enough time to let the brain heal.
+Aaron Karlin, MD, pediatric sports medicine specialist and Director of the Concussion Management Program at Ochsner Health recommends appropriate protective gear for each sport; baseline testing for all student-athletes; prompt, proper treatment for any student who shows signs of a possible concussion; and allowing enough time to let the brain heal.

 "Concussions are much more serious than just 'getting your bell rung' or 'seeing stars',” says Dr. Karlin.
 "Medically, we consider them a type of traumatic brain injury that occurs when the brain bumps against the skull because of a blow, bump or jolt to the head.
 The force of the impact can disrupt the wiring in the brain, causing a breakdown in the normal flow of messages."